 I want to replace my missing teeth without using false teeth

-Q. could i have new teeth in the places that are missing without just being false teeth, and the rest of my teeth looking healthier in line with new teeth and natural.
+Q. Could i have new teeth in the places that are missing without just being false teeth, and the rest of my teeth looking healthier in line with new teeth and natural.
 M

 Thank you for your question about replacing your missing teeth.
 I presume from your question that you are thinking false teeth in terms of a denture.
 That said you have 2 other alternatives: